-Figure 7.
-Surface temperature trends dSKT/dt averaged over day and night for AIRS_RT, and from separately fitting the monthly data in ERA5, MERRA2, AIRS L3, CLIMCAPS L3 and GISS.
+Figure 5.
+Surface temperature trends dSKT/dt averaged over day and night for AIRS\RT, and from separately fitting the monthly data in ERA5, MERRA2, AIRS L3, CLIMCAPS L3 and GISS.
+The horizontal and vertical axis are longitude and latitude.
+Colorbar units are in K yr-1.